-They're Larger Than Life!
+They're Larger than Life!

 Get an Up-Close View

-Bugs Can Tell Us a Lot
+Bugs Tell Us a Lot

-Bugs Are Important to Our World
+They're Important to Our World

 From bees producing the honey we eat to spider webs that inspire engineering design, bugs have an enormous influence on our world.
 Their effect on the environment, food production, medicine, and pop culture are all reasons that we find them so fascinating and scientists continue to study them.
-Come to Xtreme BUGS and experience the wonder (and sometimes the creepiness!) of getting up-close and personal to the bugs that are usually hidden from view.

 Xtreme BUGS is produced by Dinosaurs Unearthed.